What Does it Mean to Study Industrial Engineering?

 - Local, regional and national governments

 The requirements for a college degree in industrial engineering are very diverse and, compared to other engineering degree disciplines, very people-oriented.
 Budding industrial engineers learn to plan, design and implement complex systems for a given industry.
 They do this by taking into account every conceivable variable, from budgets to machine capabilities to human imagination and error.
 Online degree programs in industrial engineering are increasingly available to working engineers who want to advance their careers without sacrificing valuable income and work experience by attending school full-time.

 In a nutshell, industrial engineering majors learn to use engineering and scientific principles to design, manufacture, or improve systems that involve both goods and services.
 Industrial engineers deal with how products are created, the quality of those products, and the cost of making the products.
 Industrial engineers also deal with the design and workings of the factories that make products.
 They design the workstations, automation, and robotics for systems all along the supply chain.

-In addition, industrial engineers are concerned with employee safety and workplace environments.
+In addition, industrial engineers must be concerned with employee safety and workplace environments.
 They balance the implementation of responsible processes with the other requirements of making a product or providing a service of high quality.
 As a result, industrial engineers are often highly involved in managerial aspects of a business.

 Career Education in Industrial Engineering